Refunds

 Student Account

 Refunds begin generating after the add/drop period ends each semester.
-Student account refunds are generated from credits such as a dropped class, dropped the optional charge, or overpayment to the student account.
+Student account refunds are generated from credits such as a dropped class, dropped optional charge, or overpayment to the student account.

-Please Note: There are no refunds for Q-dropped classes
+Please Note: There are no refunds for Q-dropped classes.

 Parent Plus Refunds